TheAgeOfCoding/age-hotkey-science/README.md

 These are 15 keys and they can be re-used with a modifier 3 more times for a sum of 60 possible bindings.

 I seem to favor the right most keys of this layout the most but not the last keys to the right because I have to move my fingers from the home row to reach them.
-So my most important keys should be to the right but not in the last row.
+So my most important keys should be to the right but not in the last column.

 ## The Hotkeys
 ### Unit